Decomposition into Low-rank plus Additive Matrices for Background/Foreground Separation: A Review for a Comparative Evaluation with a Large-Scale Dataset: Robust Non-negative Matrix Factorization

 \section{Robust Non-negative Matrix Factorization}

 Non-negative matrix factorization (NMF) approximates a non-negative matrix $A$ by a product of two non-negative low-rank factor matrices $W$ and $H$.
+A complete review of the algorithms for nonnegative matrix factorization (NMF) and nonnegative tensor factorization (NTF) based on the block coordinate descent (BCD) framework is available in Kim et al; \cite{771}.
 Table \ref{TPCP2Overview} shows an overview of the different robust NMF decompositions.
 Their corresponding solvers as well as their complexity can be seen in Table \ref{A-TPCP3Overview}.